 Designed for the flow of work

 Learningstore is not built for the classroom.
 It is built for how people actually work.
-Short, focused modules that fit between tasks.
-Mobile-first design for frontline employees.
-And learning that is reinforced over time.
+Short, focused modules that fit between tasks, and with mobile-first design for frontline employees, with learning that is reinforced over time.

 So instead of being something you complete once, learning becomes something you use again and again.